ibm-cloud-architecture/kubernetes-multicloud-management/cookbook/docs/mcm-devops.md

 If the above was done correctly, you have successfully setup the first cluster and can now manage it through the `MCM Controller` in the first cluster.

 ### 3. Create Image Policies on Both Clusters
-Since ICP version 3.1, you are required to create `Image Policies` that allow you to pull Docker images from outside Docker registries (i.e. Docker Hub).
-In our case, you will need to create an Image Policy on each cluster that lets you pull Docker images from any source, which is **NOT RECOMMENDED FOR PRODUCTION USE**, but will suffice our purposes for simplicity.
+Since ICP version 3.1, you are required to create `Image Policies` that allow you to pull Docker images from specific Docker registries (`gcr.io` in our case).
 To do so, let's start by cloning the project's git repository:
 ```bash
 # Clone the Reference Architecture Repository
 git clone git@github.com:ibm-cloud-architecture/kubernetes-multicloud-management.git